-DBT is a form of cognitive behavior therapy that was created in the 1970s by Psychologist Dr. Marcia Linehan.
-It was originally used to treat people diagnosed with Borderline Personality Disorder.
+Dialectical behavior therapy, known as DBT, is a form of cognitive behavior therapy created in the 1970s by Psychologist Dr. Marcia Linehan.
+It was originally used to treat people diagnosed with borderline personality disorder.

-Since then it has shown favorable outcomes in treating addiction and substance use by helping to diminish cravings and avoid impulsive and harmful behaviors.
-DBT was the first psychotherapy to formally incorporate mindfulness and Zen influences from Buddism.
+Since then, it has shown favorable outcomes in treating addiction and substance use by diminishing cravings and avoiding impulsive and harmful behaviors.
+DBT is now also used to treat eating disorders, major depressive disorder, and anxiety.
+It was the first psychotherapy to incorporate mindfulness and Zen influences from Buddism formally.

 The 4 Modules of DBT